-- Completion of IRT's work and announcement of final requirements and effective date will depend on the results of the final Legal review and the public comment forum.
+- Completion of IRT's work and announcement of final requirements and effective date will depend on the results of the public comment forum.

 The 2013 Registrar Accreditation Agreement (RAA) includes a Specification on Privacy and Proxy Registrations that contains requirements for privacy and proxy service registrations offered through affiliates and resellers of registrars accredited under the 2013 RAA.